 SEO is vital for online marketplaces.
 You must be in top search results when customers are looking for the products you’re selling.
 The challenge of online marketplaces is the need to target both sellers and buyers, so your site content should be optimized taking into account both.

-Another challenge of marketplaces is a big number of product pages, and as you may know, search engines use links to find your content.
+Another challenge of eCommerce marketplaces is a big number of product pages, and as you may know, search engines use links to find your content.
 So to have all your product pages well ranked, it’s important to take care of pagination.
 Kissmetrics have gathered useful tips related to its arrangement as well as internal links and backlinks, URLs structure, and content in their post.

 Many shopping cart platforms have built-in tools that help to improve the eCommerce SEO, like the ability to add meta information to your site pages.

 The paid advertising tools, like Google AdWords, boost your chances to attract more visitors from search engines.

-As a marketplace that sells numerous products in a specific niche, you can profit on long-tail keywords.
+As an eCommerce marketplace that sells numerous products in a specific niche, you can profit on long-tail keywords.
 Exploring such keywords and testing their efficiency to chose best performing ads may take time, but it’s worth it.
 It’s significantly cheaper than positioning on category related general keywords, and you’ll get better ranking due to reaching a more targeted audience.